simpetr/igor_usability_features/README.md

 ![_DSC0945 Large](https://github.com/user-attachments/assets/ef5a7adf-0809-4d12-9821-14966fce223a)

 ## Sound notification (v1.5)
-- **Sound notification:** small and customizable sound notifications that play with every click and at the end of any focus/break session.
+- **Sound notification:** small and customizable sound notifications that play with every click and at the end of any open/focus session.
 Sound notifications can be disable from the menu.

+> [!NOTE]
+> If you prefer the original version of the project without modification you can find a copy of it inside the 'igor_original' folder

 Requires a piezo buzzer (PS1240, SFM-27 or any type) available on every amazon in set ~3-6 $/£/€
 | Component            | Pin | Wiring|